 Whilst I am enormously grateful for the level of taxpayer subsidy we receive in Australia, it is disappointing that we’re still waiting for the “imminent” announcement regarding subsidisation of the Freestyle Libre and that CGM has been subsidised based on age rather than clinical need.
 (Notwithstanding that the subsidisation is wonderful and due in no small part to tenacious advocacy work by those in the type 1 community).

-I also take this opportunity to remind everyone that the price paid for NDSS products has risen with the CPI for people with diabetes BUT the government has not paid anymore for the products and is intact, looking for a reduction in price from the producers.
+I also take this opportunity to remind everyone that the price paid for NDSS products has risen with the CPI for people with diabetes BUT the government has not paid anymore for the products and is in fact, looking for a reduction in price from the producers.
 Let’s not be complacent about the cost of living with diabetes.

 My diabetes year was excellent.
 I was privileged to have the opportunity to meet up IRL with diabetes friends and make new ones in Melbourne at DX2, to hear from some great health advocates and be inspired in Sydney.